lu7did/ADX-rp2040/src/RDX-rp2040/README.md

 		* **USB export** When tapped the firmware will enable a "single file USB data export" with the ADIF logger content, the data can be edited, copied out or deleted.
 No logging will occur while the export is active.
 Tapping the icon alternatively will enable and disable the export.
 Log file will be exported as **rdx_logbook.txt**.
+		* **Configuration terminal (HS)** When tapped the serial configuration terminal is opened, access to the configuration menu and functions can be made using a terminal program configured for the USB serial port of the board.
 		* **FT8 QSO reset**.
 When tapped the firmware will reset the current QSO status back to idle, effectively cancelling it.
 Even if enabled no log will be generated.